Discovery Phase Projects

 Over a period of nine months, we carry out rigorous desktop data analysis and research into the local culture and population.
 We invest in building relationships with key stakeholders and working with them to understand an area’s readiness and capacity for our approach and sustainable place-based change.

-Any Discovery project would look to ensure the conditions required to succeed are in place in that area before any delivery project starts.
-Our conditions are based on the evidence from reviews of collective impact approaches internationally, which we then reviewed against our learning from the Blackpool pilot:
+Any Discovery project looks to ensure the conditions required to succeed are in place before any delivery project starts.
+Our conditions are based on evidence from reviews of collective impact approaches internationally, which we have reviewed against our learning our own work in the UK over the past five years: